Residence Hall Policies

 - Unplug ALL appliances (clocks, microwaves, televisions, gaming systems, etc.) except for fish tanks.
 Microfridges may be left plugged in over short breaks, but must be unplugged during semester breaks and at the end of the academic year.

 - Do not turn off the heat!
 This can result in pipes bursting and significant water damage.
-Residents who shut off their heat may be responsible for the damages incurred.
+Residents who shut off their heat may be responsible for any damage incurred.

 Due to potential fire hazards, the use of holiday decorations MUST adhere to the University guidelines.
 No live trees, treated or untreated, are permitted.
 It is against policy to leave electrical lights on when no one is present in the room to attend them.
 Holiday lights may not be hung from ceilings or pipes, nor may they obstruct doors or windows.